TheCloudlessSky/NHibernate.Caches.Redis/README.md

 constructors.
 - Introduce `RedisCacheProvider.SetOptions` so that you don't need to subclass to override `OnException`.
-- Allow the serializer to be customized by implementing `IRedisCacheSerializer` and setting the `Serializer` on the options.
+- Allow the serializer to be customized by implementing `ICacheSerializer` and setting the `Serializer` on the options.
 The default serializer uses the `NetDataContractSerializer`.